-• Blinks off every four seconds - The unit is charging the batteries connected to the inverter.
+Blinks off every four seconds - The unit is charging the batteries connected to the inverter.
 The external AC power (shore power or generator) connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output.

-Factory Default Settings
+3.4 Factory Default Settings

-The MMS Series inverter/charger uses default settings that are adequate for most installations (see Table 6).
+The MMS-E Series inverter/charger uses default settings that are adequate for most installations (see Table 3-2).
 However, you can adjust these parameters using Magnum's optional ME-RC50 remote.
-The settings once programmed are saved in non-volatile memory and are preserved until changed - even if DC power to the inverter is lost (the ME-RC50 must always be connected).
-The following information can help you determine if you need the ME-RC50 remote\.
+Once programmed, the settings are saved in non-volatile memory and are preserved until changed - even if DC power to the inverter is lost (the ME-RC50 must always be connected).
+The following information can help you determine if you need the ME-RC50 remote.